Eagle Hill Institute in Maine with Steven Foster

 Since the mid-1450s well over 130 million books have been published, many in the last 100 years.
 Any book published more than 100 years ago can reasonable be placed in the public domain, meaning that any copyright restrictions have expired.
 Through an extensive international effort, many of the world’s extraordinary libraries are digitizing their collections.
 To date over ten million books have been digitized.

-Millions of books such as the important classic English herbals of the 16th and 17th centuries can be downloaded to your computer, tablet or smart phone as portable pdfs.
-For example, it is known that the Pilgrims who landed at what is now Plymouth, Massachusetts in 1620 carried with them a copy of the 1597 edition of The Herball of John Gerarde.
-A scanned, digital copy of the original book which looks just like the printed volume as a searchable pdf resides on my iPad.
+Millions of books such as the important classic English herbals of the 16th and 17th centuries can be downloaded as portable pdfs.
+For example, it is known that the Pilgrims who landed at what is now Plymouth, Massachusetts in 1620 carried with them a copy Ram’s Little Dodeon—A briefe epitome of the new herbal or history of plants [collected from a Dutch herbal].
 One of the first books to enumerate food and medicinal plants found in Maine is by John Josselyn (1630-1675)—New England Rarities Discovered: In Birds, Beasts, Fishes, Serpents, and Plants of That Country published in 1672.
 You can buy an original from an antiquarian book dealer for about $17,500.
 Or you can download a pdf copy for free from www.biodiversitylibrary.org or from www.archive.org.

 The new digital reality give us access to the world’s great libraries and rare books that heretofore required an appointment, credentials, and significant time in a rare book room in a major library.
 This creates the opportunity to discovery where a particular use for a plant may have originated.
 For example, a folk preventative and remedy for gout, passed down through generations, is eating copious amounts of wild strawberries in early summer.
-As fate would have it, this was a serendipitous discovery of the founder of modern botanical and zoological taxonomy, Carlos Linnaeus (1707-1778) who suffered from a severe gout attack in 1749, and by chance ate a handful of wild strawberries which relieved his gout (as noted in his diary).
+This is a serendipitous discovery of the founder of modern botanical and zoological taxonomy, Carlos Linnaeus (1707-1778) who suffered from a severe gout attack in 1749, and by chance ate a handful of wild strawberries which relieved his gout (as noted in his diary).
 Almost all of the published works of Linnaeus are now on-line as downloadable pdfs.

-Once we have a sense of traditional or historic use, modern print literature and database resources such as internet search engines such as PubMed (the database of the National Library of Medicine, the world’s largest medical library), Google Scholar, and other free resources will help us to separate the wheat from the chaff.
+Once we have a sense of traditional or historic use, modern print literature and database resources such as PubMed—the database of the National Library of Medicine, (the world’s largest medical library), Google Scholar, and other free resources will help us to separate the wheat from the chaff.

 Questions to Explore

-In a week’s time, we can reasonable expect to explore about 50 medicinal plant species found in Washington County near Eagle Hill.
+In five days time, we can reasonable expect to explore 100 medicinal plant species found in Washington County near Eagle Hill.
 The 2018 class found 113 medicinal plants on our daily hikes.
 Questions to explore include:

 - 1).
 What is the plant’s identity and how do we i.d. it?

 - 2).
 Where does the plant originate and what is its habitat?
-Is the plant indigenous to Maine?
+Is the plant indigenous to Maine (or where you live)?
 Is it rare or widespread?
 Is it an invasive alien?
 What is the plant’s geography in Maine and elsewhere?